Pump filter clog

 Step 2

 Twist the filter assembly counter-clockwise a quarter turn to unlock it, then lift it straight up and separate the fine mesh inner filter from the coarse outer filter.
-These two filters work together — the coarse filter catches large debris while the fine mesh stops smaller particles from entering the pump, and a clog in either one restricts drainage and can leave standing water in the tub.
+These two filters work together — the coarse filter catches large debris while the fine mesh stops smaller particles from entering the pump.
+A clog in either one restricts drainage and can leave standing water in the tub.
 Handle the fine mesh filter gently, as forcing the two pieces apart can bend or tear the mesh.

 Step 3

-Rinse both filters under warm running water and scrub gently with a soft brush to dislodge food particles, being careful not to use anything abrasive that could damage the mesh.
-If you see white mineral scale or a greasy film — both of which restrict water flow through the filter �� soak the filters in undiluted white vinegar for 15 minutes, then rinse thoroughly.
-Do not use bleach, as it can degrade the mesh material over time.
+Rinse both filters under warm running water and scrub gently with a soft brush to dislodge food particles.
+Be careful not to use anything abrasive that could damage the mesh.
+If you see white mineral scale or a greasy film—both of which restrict water flow through the filter—soak the filters in undiluted white vinegar for 15 minutes, then rinse thoroughly.
+Avoid bleach, as it can degrade the mesh material over time.

 Step 4